MyCoRe-Org/mir-navigation-plugin/README.md

 -> solr entries should provide the extended handling for parent documents now (root field)

 8. Have fun
--> Add a navigation.xml to the (series/newspaper) root document
--> Add the files you have referenced via navigation.xml
+-> Add a navigation.xml via file upload to the (series/newspaper) root document -> Add the files via file upload you have referenced via navigation.xml

 Example: